bvandewe/tools-provider/docs/getting-started/installation.md

     make install-hooks
     ```

-4. **Install UI dependencies**:
+4. **Build UI assets**:
-    The frontend assets are built using Node.js.
+    The frontend assets are built using Parcel.

     ```bash
-    make install-ui
+    make build-ui
     ```

 ## Using as a Template